Click on the names of our contributors below to see their articles, pieces and writings.

 Tahmineh Hooshyar Emami is an architectural practitioner, activist, speaker and writer.
 She has graduated from M-Arch at the Bartlett School of Architecture, UCL and is currently working in architectural research and practice.
 In her research on ephemeral cities and temporary settlements, she seeks to investigate the spatial implications of refuge in the context of enforced mobility, using critical creative writing and fiction as a tool to explore the transitory European refugee camps, focusing on their liminality and geopolitical position.
 Tahmineh also works with non-profit design studios to develop playground designs near conflict areas and during her academic studies, designed a theoretical typology of informal educational space in the Jungle refugee camp, Calais.
 Contact: @TahminehEmami

-Theophilus Kwek is reading for a MSc in Refugee and Forced Migration Studies at Oxford University.
+Theophilus Kwek recently completed a MSc in Refugee and Forced Migration Studies at Oxford University.
 Previously President of the Oxford University Poetry Society, he is now Co-Editor of Oxford Poetry and Chief Executive Assistant at Asymptote.

 Ufuk Ozturk is a lecturer in German at the University of Oxford.
 His current research explores the representation of self in the narrartive structure of classical Sufi poetry, focusing mainly on Persian Sufi poetry.
 Ufuk is deeply interested in the developments of refugee communities in transition, especially in Turkey, Greece and Germany.
 He can be contacted at: email@example.com, or follow him @synskreds.